Skip to Main Content

 Data Mining

 Students are provided with a comprehensive coverage of the problems related to data representation, manipulation and processing in terms of extracting information from data, including big data.
 They will apply their working understanding to the data primer, data processing and classification.
-They will also enhance their familiarity with dynamic data space partitioning, using evolving, clustering and data clouds, and monitoring the quality of the self-learning system online.
+They will also enhance their familiarity with dynamic data space partitioning, using evolving, clustering and data clouds.
+Furthermore, they will monitor the quality of the self-learning system online.

-Students will also gain the ability to develop software scripts that implement advanced data representation and processing and demonstrate their impact on performance.
-In addition, they will develop a working knowledge in listing, explaining and generalising the trade-offs of performance, as well as the complexity in designing practical solutions for problems of data representation and processing in terms of storage, time and computing power.
+Students will also gain the ability to develop software scripts that implement advanced data representation and processing.
+With that they demonstrate their impact on performance.
+In addition, they will develop a working knowledge in listing, explaining and generalising the trade-offs of performance.
+They will also understand the complexity in designing practical solutions for problems of data representation and processing in terms of storage, time and computing power.

 Data Science Fundamentals

 This module will help you understand what the data science role entails and how that individual performs their job within an organisation on a day-to-day basis.
-You will look at how research is performed in terms of formulating a hypothesis and the implication of research findings and be aware of different research strategies and when these should be applied.
-You will gain an understanding of data processing, preparation and integration, and how this enables research to be performed and you will learn how data science problems are tackled in an industrial setting, and how such findings are communicated to people within the organisation.
+Students will look at how research is performed in terms of formulating a hypothesis.
+The research findings are implemented, so students get to know different research strategies.
+They will gain an understanding of data processing, preparation and integration, and how this enables research to be performed.
+Furthermore, they learn how data science problems are tackled in an industrial setting, and how such findings are communicated to people within the organisation.

 Programming for Data Scientists

-This module is designed for students that are completely new to programming, and for experienced programmers, bringing them both to a high-skilled level to handle complex data science problems.
-Beginner students will learn the fundamentals of programming, while experienced students will have the opportunity to sharpen and further develop their programming skills.
+This module is designed for students that are completely new to programming, and for experienced programmers.
+That brings them both to a high-skilled level to handle complex data science problems.
+Beginner students will learn the fundamentals of programming.
+Experienced students will have the opportunity to sharpen and further develop their programming skills.
 The students are going to learn data-processing techniques, including visualisation and statistical data analysis.
-For a broad formation, in order to handle the most complex data science tasks, we will also cover problem solving, and the development of graphical applications.
+In order to handle the most complex data science tasks, we will also cover problem solving, and the development of graphical applications.
 Two open-source programming languages will be used, R and Python.

 Statistical Foundations

 This module will motivate the use of statistical modelling as a tool for making inference on a population given a sample of data.
-Students will be introduced to basic terminology of statistical modelling, and the similarities and differences between statistical and machine learning approaches will be discussed to lay the foundations for the development of both of these over the remaining core modules They will cover the concepts of sampling uncertainty, statistical inference and model fitting, with sampling uncertainty used to motivate the need for standard errors and confidence intervals.
-Once core concepts have been established, linear regression and generalised linear models will be introduced as essential statistical modelling tools.
+Students will be introduced to basic terminology of statistical modelling.
+The similarities and differences between statistical and machine learning approaches will be discussed.
+That lays the foundations for the development of both of these over the remaining core modules.
+They will cover the concepts of sampling uncertainty, statistical inference and model fitting.
+It samples uncertainty used to motivate the need for standard errors and confidence intervals.
+Once core concepts have been established, linear regression and generalised linear models will be introduced.
+Those are essential statistical modelling tools.
 An understanding of these models will be obtained through implementation in the statistical software package R.

 Statistical Learning

 This module provides an introduction to statistical learning.
 General topics covered include big data, missing data and biased samples.
 Likelihood and cross-validation will be introduced as generic methods to fit and select statistical learning models.
 Cross-validation will require an understanding of sample splitting into calibration, training and validation samples.
-The focus will then move to handling regression problems for large data sets via variable reduction methods such as the Lasso and Elastic Net.
-A variety of classification methods will be covered including logistic and multinomial logistic models, regression trees, random forests and bagging and boosting.
+The focus will then move to handling regression problems for large data sets via variable reduction methods.
+Examples are the Lasso and Elastic Net.
+A variety of classification methods will be covered.
+That includs logistic and multinomial logistic models, regression trees, random forests and bagging and boosting.
 Examination of classification methods will culminate in neural networks which will be presented as generalised linear modelling extensions.
-Unsupervised learning for big data is then covered including K-means, PAM and CLARA, followed by mixture models and latent class analysis.
+Unsupervised learning for big data is then covered including K-means, PAM and CLARA.
+That is followed by mixture models and latent class analysis.

 Optional Modules